|Wednesday||11:00 - 18:00|

 Apart from the classic annual pass, CC now offers four different kinds of annual passes, each providing you with a whole year filled with international art on a grand scale in CC’s 7000 m2 art centre.

-A CC Annual Pass 1+1 gives you free access to CC for a whole year and you can bring one extra guest free of charge.
-The CC Studio Annual Pass allows young people under 18 to bring along two adults free of charge and explore art together.
-We are also pleased to be able to offer particularly advantageous annual passes to seniors and students.
+The annual pass 1+1 gives you free access to CC for a whole year and you can bring one extra guest free of charge.
+The CC Studio annual pass allows young people under 18 to bring along two adults free of charge and explore art together.
+We are also pleased to be able to offer particularly advantageous annual passes to seniors and students or people between the age of 18-27.

-The season ticket is available from the CC ticket office during opening hours and is not transferable.
+The annual pass is available from the CC ticket office during opening hours and is not transferable.

 Copenhagen Contemporary (CC) offers guided tours for those of you who are looking for a special experience in the current exhibitions.
 A tour lasts about 45 minutes and is designed based on your wishes.